Qiskit/rustworkx/CONTRIBUTING.md

 ### Making changes to the code

-Retworkx is implemented primarily in Rust with a thin layer of Python.
+Rustworkx is implemented primarily in Rust with a thin layer of Python.
 Because of that, most of your code changes will involve modifications to Rust files in `src`.
 To understand which files you need to change, we invite you for an overview of our simplified source tree: